The Civil war saw the 1st use of armored

 Commander: Lt Drury Rambo (crew of 14)

-to Magruder’s car.
+Similar to Magruder’s car.
 Used in several skirmishes near

 Federal 1 gun “